Music Source Separation with Deep Equilibrium Models: Experiment

 \subsection{Evaluation of the proposed DEQ-UMX}

-Table~\ref{tab:result} shows the evaluation results of our proposed methods.
+The evaluation results are shown in Table~\ref{tab:result}.
 The number of parameters, the number of multiply-and-accumulate operations (MACs), the SDR values for each instrument, and the average SDR values over all the instruments are compared among several variants of UMX, WT-UMX (from the preliminary study), and our proposed DEQ-UMX.
 The MACs do not include the computations for the STFT and MWF. ``UMX large" is a variant of UMX with more layers in the BLSTM block than the original UMX. ``UMX small" is a variant with smaller hidden size (410) than that of UMX (512).

 First, we can observe that even if the number of layers of UMX is simply increased, there is almost no improvement in terms of the average SDR.
 Also, if we reduce the hidden size of UMX, then the number of parameters will decrease while the average SDR is penalized by 0.09~dB.
 WT-UMX with $L=4$ reduces the number of parameters by 30\% and improves the average SDR, with a particular improvement of the SDR for \emph{drums}.
 The proposed DEQ-UMX achieved the best average SDR.
 We can also see that JFB contributes to improving the SDR values for all instruments with respect to the model trained with implicit differentiation.
 In particular, the proposed DEQ-UMX improved the average SDR by 0.29~dB with respect to ``UMX small", which has the comparable number of parameters.
+We also compared the SDR distributions of both methods and observed that the distributions have a similar shape, i.e., there are no extreme outliers for DEQ-UMX but its distribution is shifted to a better SDR score.
 These results suggest that the equilibrium point obtained by our proposed method allows for a better separation performance than the ones obtained by the weight-tied network with typical backpropagation and the DEQ-UMX trained by backpropagation with implicit differentiation.
 In our proposed method, $L$ used in pre-training was 4 for all instruments, and the number of epochs for pre-training was 400 for \emph{vocals}, 0 for \emph{drums}, and 300 for \emph{bass} and \emph{other}.
 After pre-training, $L_{\text{max}}$ was set to 6 for all instruments.
 During inference, the NFE always reached $L_{\text{max}}$ in the test set.
 Although the MACs of DEQ-UMX are higher than UMX, the number of parameters of DEQ-UMX is lower than for UMX by around 30\%, which enables the implementation of DEQ-UMX in devices with limited memory.